mamamia140/HashTables/README.md

 This program is able to:

--read all the emails in a specified folder
+- read all the emails in a specified folder

--search for an email by its ID and sender's name
+- search for an email by its ID and sender's name

--print out the hash table.
+- print out the hash table.

  ### Input ###
 ![Format of the input](./input.png)